rhviana/sdia/ABOUT-ME.md

 <h3 align="center">Disclaimer — Non-Military Context (Global) "The Commander - Viana"</h3>

 <p align="center">

-  <i>This GitHub repository and the GDCR framework have no association whatsoever with military organizations, armed forces, militias, or any form of armed activity.
+This GitHub repository and the GDCR framework have **no association whatsoever** with military organizations, armed forces, militias, or any form of armed activity.

+The use of leadership imagery and strategic metaphors is **purely conceptual** and serves as a representation of **order, organization, discipline, and architectural clarity** in large-scale enterprise integration ecosystems.

+On a personal level, this symbolism is a **tribute to the author’s father**, a high-ranking General in the **Brazilian Armed Forces**, whose values of responsibility, strategic thinking, and service deeply influenced the author’s professional ethics.

+The visual representations in this repository are intended to convey:

+- ecosystem-wide architectural vision
+- integration strategy and governance
+- systemic order emerging from complexity

-     This disclaimer applies to all images, diagrams, illustrations, and visual materials contained in this repository.
-Any interpretation beyond this context is incorrect.</i>
+**This disclaimer applies to all images, diagrams, illustrations, and visual materials contained in this repository, including all folders and subfolders.**

+**Any interpretation beyond this context is incorrect.**
 </p>
 <hr>
 <p align="center">